The 23 Best Diabetes Books to Read to Kids with T1D

 Have you ever wondered how children perceive themselves and their families’ reactions after being diagnosed with diabetes?
 It’s tough fighting diabetes, a disease that they might not understand and certainly can’t see.
 I’m Still Me—Can’t You See is told through the eyes of a child conquering diabetes.
 Together you will find inspiration and peace as you fight an invisible disease.
 The rhythmic story along with the imaginative illustrations will entertain and empower your child.

-14. Calliou: Emmas Extra Snacks
+Caillou: Emmas Extra Snacks by Anne Paradis

 Caillou is confused when Emma is allowed to have extra snacks at preschool.
 He’s even more confused when Miss Martin explains that Emma has juvenile diabetes (type 1).
 He is worried about his friend Emma and becomes very protective of her.
 He doesn’t want her to do anything, even go down the slide.
 But when Emma outruns Caillou in a race, he realizes that diabetes isn’t like a cold or the flu.
-It’s something Emma has to live with every day ― and she’s doing a pretty good job of it.
+It’s something Emma has to live with every day ― and she’s doing a pretty good job of it

-15. The Bravest Girl in School
+The Bravest Girl in School by MRS Kate Gaynor

 A story about diabetes and taking insulin for young kids.
 Although parents are of course primarily responsible for the care of their childs diabetes, it is important that the children themselves are aware that they too must take some responsibility.
 This book encourages children to follow the instructions given to them by their doctors and parents, to eat healthily, and to see their insulin injections as something brave that they do, that other children cannot!
 Instead of viewing diabetes and their daily injections as something negative, the story encourages them to think of it as something that sets them apart from their peers in a positive way!